-Horizontal Vent Considerations - DO NOT terr surfaces lise
+Horizontal Vent Considerations

 Moisture in the flue gas will condense as it leaves the vent terminal.
 In cold weather this condensate can freeze on the exterior wall, under the eaves, and on surrounding objects.
 Some discoloration to the exterior of the building is to be expected.
 However, improper location or installation can result in severe damage to the structure or exterior finish of the building.